hasura/ddn-sample-app/README.md

 ![alt text](supergraph-2.png)

+## Disclaimer
+This repository has credentials for databases, which are intentionally published by Hasura for demo purposes.
+These credentials allows for read-only access to synthetic datasets, which do not contain any user or customer sensitive data.

 # Core Concepts
 The following section outlines the core concepts of Hasura DDN, providing a deeper understanding of its architecture and functionality.